 Special requirements

-The forensic science program requires a minimum of 120 credits including completion of the general education requirements (see more information below), 34 forensic science core program credits and 24 concentration-specific credits.
+The forensic science program requires a minimum of 120 credits, including completion of the general education requirements (see more information below), 34 forensic science core program credits and 24 concentration-specific credits.

-In addition to these required courses, students will need to select at least three additional general education courses from the remaining areas of inquiry.
-Three credits are required from each of the following areas of inquiry (nine credits total): diversities in the human experience; creativity, innovation and aesthetic inquiry; and global perspectives.
+In addition to these required courses, students will need to select at least four additional general education courses from the remaining areas of inquiry.
+Three credits are required from each of the following areas of inquiry (nine credits total): diversities in the human experience; creativity, innovation, and aesthetic inquiry; and global perspectives.
 Two of the selected general education courses should also fulfill the breadth of knowledge requirement from the areas of humanities/fine arts and social/behavioral sciences.

 Course Title Hours